UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

-\subsection{\ultra~Queries}
+\subsection{Queries}

-To evaluate the impact of our shortcuts on the query performance, we tested them with two public transit algorithms, RAPTOR and CSA.
-For each algorithm, we compared three query variants: one using our \ultra~approach, one using a transitively closed transfer graph, and one using a multi-modal variant of the algorithm on an unrestricted transfer graph.
+To evaluate the impact of ULTRA on the query performance, we test three public transit algorithms: CSA, RAPTOR and TB.
+For CSA and RAPTOR, we compare our new ULTRA variant to the original algorithm on a transitively closed transfer graph and a multimodal variant with Dijkstra searches.
+For TB, no multimodal variants have been proposed thus far.
+We therefore compare the original TB algorithm on a transitively closed transfer graph to ULTRA-TB with sequential and integrated preprocessing.
+Since we do not consider parallelized query algorithms, we use the Xeon machine~(which has better single-core performance) for all following experiments.